rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    Ranking-by-choosing from the office choice outranking digraph

-In this **ranking-by-choosing** method, where we operate the *epistemic fusion* of iterated (strict) first and last choices, compromise alternative *D* is now ranked before compromise alternative *G* (see Line 7).
-If the computing node supports multiple processor cores, first and last choosing iterations are run in parallel (see Lines 3-4).
+In this weakly **ranking-by-scoring** method, where we operate the *epistemic fusion* of best correlated *Bachet* rankings (see XXX), alternatives *A*, *C*, *D* as well as *G* are now all first-ranked (see Line 7), whereas alternative *F* is clearly last-ranked.
 The overall partial ordering result shows again the important fact that the most expensive location *A*, and the cheapest location *C*, both appear incomparable with most of the other alternatives, as is apparent from the Hasse diagram  of the ranking-by-choosing result (see :numref:`officeChoiceRanking`).

 The best choice recommendation appears hence depending on the very importance the CEO is attaching to each one of the three decision objectives he is considering.
 In the setting here, where he considers that *maximizing the future turnover* is the most important objective followed by *minimizing the Costs* and, less important, *maximizing the working conditions*, location *D* represents actually the best compromise.
 However, if *Costs* do not play much a role, it would be perhaps better to decide to move to the most advantageous location *A*; or if, on the contrary, *Costs* do matter a lot, moving to the cheapest alternative *C* could definitely represent a more convincing recommendation.